ArielGameDev/Roll_It/README.md

 A ball game

-Use w, s, a, d to move the ball and try to get the final stage. for restart the phase press Left Shift.

 [Ball Game - itch.io link](https://arielgamedev.itch.io/ball-game)

+## Try to get the final stage.

+* Ball Movement - w, s, a, d.

+* Press space to jump when allowed (Only in level 2)

+* Left Shift to restart the phase